vmware-tanzu/secrets-manager/docs/content/documentation/configuration/overview.md

 The partial hash is a cryptographically secure string, and there is no way to retrieve the original secret from it.

+### VSECM_NAMESPACE_SYSTEM

+**Used By**: *VSecM Safe*.

+`VSECM_NAMESPACE_SYSTEM` environment variable specifies the namespace in which a **VSecM** instance is deployed.

+Ensure this is set as an environment variable for your containers; it's a critical piece. **VSecM Safe** and Sentinel rely on it to precisely locate the deployment's namespace.
+For instance, Safe leverages this information to securely store age keys within a designated secret, as specified by the `VSECM_ROOT_KEY_NAME` configuration.

 ### VSECM_PROBE_LIVENESS_PORT

 **Used By**: *VSecM Sentinel*, *VSecM Safe*.